BOUDOIR SESSION PREP GUIDE

 Where should I park?

 Still have questions?
 I’m happy to answer.
-You can just email them to me or we can totally set up a phone chat and go over any and all your concerns.
+You can just email them to me or we can totally set up a phone or Zoom chat and go over any and all your concerns.

 I am looking forward to photographing you!
 Thanks 🙂